-|500 – 1000||Very serious sugar levels, longer period than some minutes without fast hospital admission means death.
+- 500 – 1500 values are very serious sugar levels, longer period than some minutes without fast hospital admission means death.

-|108 – 126||Prediabetic level which suggests glucose impairment glycemia
+- 108 – 126 values are considered prediabetic level which suggests glucose impairment glycemia

-|72 – 125||Target blood sugar level for type 1, 2, for fasting test|
+- 72 – 125 values, a target blood sugar level for type 1, 2, if seen by fasting sugar test

-|72 – 144||Target type 1 DM for children for fasting test
+- 72 – 144 readings, a target level for type 1 DM for children for fasting test

 Hypoglycemia is the case commonly affect alcoholic persons and patients take insulin overdose, also high body demand or low energy source cause body to be hypoglycemic.

-low blood sugar chart is simple compared to high sugar level chart
+Low blood sugar chart is simple compared to high sugar level chart

-Critical sugar hypoglycemia level is 30 mg/dl it may be the death degree sugar level which need urgent medical decision.
+Serious low sugar level is under 50 mg/dl (2.8 mmol/L).
+Critical sugar hypoglycemia level is 30 mg/dl and lower which it may be the death degree sugar level which need urgent medical decision.

-Fasting glucose level should lies among 72 – 126 mg/dl (equivalent to 4 to 7 mmol/L)
+- Fasting glucose level should lies among 72 – 126 mg/dl (equivalent to 4 to 7 mmol/L)

-2 hours after meal blood sugar level should be under 153 mg/dl (corresponding to 8.5 mmol/L)
+- 2 hours after meal blood sugar level should be under 153 mg/dl (corresponding to 8.5 mmol/L)

-Fasting sugar levels 72 – 126 mg/dl (4 – 7 mol/L)
+- Fasting sugar levels 72 – 126 mg/dl (4 – 7 mol/L)

-Postprandial sugar level should be any figure less than 162 mg/dl (9.0 mmol/L)
+- Postprandial sugar level should be any figure less than 162 mg/dl (9.0 mmol/L)

 Target Glucose Level for Children type 1 DM

-Normal desirable blood glucose level is from 72 to 144 mg/dl (or 4 – 8 mmol/L) for fasting sugar test, i.e. pre-prandial.
+- Normal desirable blood glucose level is from 72 to 144 mg/dl (or 4 – 8 mmol/L) for fasting sugar test, i.e. pre-prandial.

-180 mg/dl (10 mmol/L) is the normal sugar level must not exceed for 2hPP Glucose test.
+- 180 mg/dl (10 mmol/L) is the normal sugar level must not exceed for 2hPP Glucose test.

-50 is the lower critical hypoglycemic value seen in both fasting and non-fasting glucose test results for all ages.
+10 is the lower critical hypoglycemic value seen in both fasting and non-fasting glucose test results for all ages.

 - National Institute for Clinical Excellence (NICE)

 - International Diabetes Federation’s

 - American Diabetic Association recommends

 However your doctor must target your ideal blood glucose level according to your lab results.